PRMG Full Color Logo

 These loans are offered by Fannie Mae and can be used to purchase or refinance a home, as well as fund renovations.
 They require a down payment of as little as 5% and have flexible credit score requirements.

 It’s important to find the right type of loan that fits your unique financial situation.
-Contact one of PRMG’s home mortgage experts today!
+Contact one of PRMG’s home mortgage professionals today!
 We’ve been serving customers just like you for over 22 years.
-Your mortgage expert’s guidance can help you make an informed decision and secure your Renovation Loan.
+Your mortgage professional’s guidance can help you make an informed decision and secure your Renovation Loan.

 Pros of securing a Renovation Loan